The Last Time the U.S. Seriously Considered Merit-Based Immigration

 Skrentny: Another thing they couldn't have predicted was the development of a knowledge economy, which would create great demand for scientists and engineers.
 Again, if you're Asian and you come to the U.S. as a scientist or engineer, then you can bring your family members.
 In American engineering graduate programs, the majority of students are international students.

-No one could have predicted America's demographic decline, where people, instead of having three or four kids, now, almost everyone has zero kids, one kid, or two kids.
+No one could have predicted America's demographic decline, where people, instead of having three or four kids, now have zero kids, one kid, or two kids.
 That removes the population of teenagers.
 Teenagers used to work in warehouses, at Burger King, in agriculture.
 And now they don’t work for those in the same numbers that they used to.
 I grew up in Indiana.
 There was a big thing called detasseling corn, and teenagers would do that.
 That wasn't in my part of the state, but that was what teenagers did.
-And now, when there's only one or two kids per family, that labor force is gone.
+And now, when there are only one or two kids per family, that labor force is gone.
 So that's why, when you go into fast-food restaurants, unless you're out in rural areas, you're going to see usually immigrants working there.
 No one could have predicted that.

 Semuels: Was 1965 the only time a skills preference came up in immigration reform?